8 Designs for Knitting: Free Patterns for Beginners and Easy Knitting Stashbusters

 "I'm always excited to see any movement that gets more people interested in fiber crafts like knitting and crocheting.
 Besides all of the health benefits of these hobbies, they are great ways to make beautiful things!"

-Giant Knitting Needles
+Extreme Knitting Needles

 Although the stitches might be the same, the tools are not.
 The actual knitting needles used for these patterns more closely resemble giant baseball bats!